rocher/graph-C/README.md

   * number of satisfied dependencies: number of parents that have finished their execution (at run time)

-Nodes `A` and `Z` have been added to control the staring and end of the process.
+Nodes $A$ and $Z$ have been added to control the staring and end of the process.

 The simulation environment allows you to specify the amount of time required by each task (in ms).
 A task simply waits for the specified amount of time.